ClemensFMN/asm-stuff/_posts/2015-02-09-SSE2-Instructions.md

 showing the main idea.

 There are three functions: `sum_int_asm`, `sum_int_asm_2`, and `sum_float_asm`.
-The integer functions take two arrays of integers, add them element-wise and return the sum in the first parameter, whereas `sum_float_asm` works on float arrays.
+The integer functions take two arrays of integers (with different bit-widths), add them element-wise and return the sum in the first parameter, whereas `sum_float_asm` works on float arrays.

 In the assembler function, the `movdqa` instruction is used to move the memory values into the XMM0 and XMM1 register, respectively.
 The instruction seems to